The 7 Steps Of A Successful Sales Induction

 At the beginning of the blog we discussed the importance of creating a coaching toolkit that should be followed with your new hire through their induction period (and beyond).
 At this point they will have many new tools, skills and experiences to draw upon and it is your role as a coach to ensure you sit down with them frequently to ask: “What’s been working?
 What hasn’t been working?
 What are you going to do differently going forward?”
 Make sure you document these answers so you can flag up any areas they are consistently struggling with, and also celebrate their successes with the rest of the team.

 Finally, it’s important for you to pro-actively build momentum and encourage peer-to-peer learning by unearthing and sharing success stories from the team.
 Hold regular group sessions over lunch or a coffee morning where you share successes and define the steps they took to be successful.
 Then publish the results vie email or on the company intranet.
 Finish with a graduation day where you award prizes and recognise outstanding achievement.

 In summary, it is important to activate your new hire from day one.
 Give them loads of practical application, real world scenarios and good authentic coaching to ensure maximum impact.
 And always remember to quickly understand and develop their Natural style, so they can go out and sell in the most authentic way possible.

 We hope you enjoyed this article, if you’d like to discuss how we can help to make your sales induction programme a success and examples of how we’ve done it with other clients, we would love to hear from you.

-By John Limber.
-John specialises in helping Technology & Medical clients create sales training programmes that get results.
+Natural Training specialise in helping clients create sales training programmes that get results.’

 Got a comment?